Tuesday, August 30, 2016

 -- Oscar de Paula seldom started for the club.
 He was mainly used a substitute who scored a lot of goals after coming off the bench.
 I put him on honourable mention.

--- Paco Bienzobas was the first ever Pichichi Trophy winner in 1926.
+-- Paco Bienzobas was the first ever Pichichi Trophy winner in 1926, but the forward positve was hard to get into.

 Formation